Garden-wheelbarrow filled with soil on a farm.

 The Benefits Of Mulching:

 • Suppresses weeds – Mulch is the ideal natural weed controller!
 It helps prevents weed from sprouting and taking over the landscape by blocking their growth and access to sunlight.
+This is one of the biggest benefits of mulching.

 • Improve water retention and soil moisture